The Sites and Monuments Record (SMR) holds information on all the known archaeological sites in Barnsley, Doncaster, Rotherham and Sheffield.

 Contact the Archaeology Service to book an appointment to visit the SMR.

-There is no charge for consulting the SMR to the public, although we do charge 30p a sheet for photocopying.
+There is no charge for consulting the SMR for the public or for academic enquirers.

 We occasionally take volunteers and work placements.
 We have many requests each year and can only take one person at a time.

 We ask people to submit a covering letter and CV when they ask for work experience.

 We are purely an advisory service so we don't undertake fieldwork ourselves.

 To volunteer for training excavations, on a dig or other fieldwork a good place to look is the Council for British Archaeology's Magazine - Dig it.

 Early prehistory project

 Archaeological Services WYAS (ASWYAS), with support from South Yorkshire Archaeology Service and funding from English Heritage (now Historic England), spent time in 2013-2014 improving the information held by the South Yorkshire Sites and Monuments Record (SMR) relating to Palaeolithic and Mesolithic sites and find spots within the county.

 South Yorkshire contains a number of distinct zones where Palaeolithic and Mesolithic remains are likely to survive.
 Given this clear potential, threats to the condition and survival of Palaeolithic and Mesolithic sites from commercial development and extensive peat erosion are very real.